Rudolf Redlinghofer: Rudolf's suit saved Peter Goelles

 Peter Goelles – was imprisoned in Stein near Krems.
 On 6 April 1945, because of the approach of Russian troops, all prisoners were to be set free and the prison vacated.
 During the morning, the release of prisoners took place without trouble, but in the afternoon it turned into what is called the Massacre of Stein.
 The order was given to hunt down all released prisoners and execute them.
 As a result, many prisoners were not only murdered in Krems, but it also came to mass shootings in Hadersdorf-Kammern on the Kamp, Hörfarth, Paudorf and other places.
 Peter Goelles was able to leave the prison in Stein and, using back streets, found his way to Agnes Redlinghofer's apartment in Krems.
 Agnes gave him a suit from her late husband, and wearing it, Peter Goelles was able to escape the Massacre and arrive safely back in Vienna.
-Thus, Rudolf Redlinghofers suit saved the life of one Peter Goelles.

 Rehabilitation

 Rudolf Redlinghofer was rehabilitated by the Republic of Austria 58 years after his execution.
 On 14 October 1998 the Viennese District Court reversed the former unjust Nazi decision.
-By doing so, is not only his conscientious conviction given appropriate honour; but also his destiny escapes oblivion.
 Moreover, it also substantiates the fact, that loyally upholding one's conscientious conviction is not a crime.